gerbless/react-tutorial/README.md

 }
 ```

-As you can see, the URL we want to send to react component is harcoded inside our component.
-To avoid this, we can
-keep delegating the properties we want to our parent component and so on.
+As you can see, the URL we want to send to React component is harcoded inside our component.
+To avoid this, we can keep delegating the properties we want to our parent component and so on.

-After all the refactor, our code will look like this
+After all the refactor, we can be proud of ourselves an look our code below

 ```javascript
 import React from 'react';